NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/The Moon Weaver's Art.md

 You've learned to create minor illusions by collecting strands of moonlight and weaving them together to create small images or cloaking veils.
-You can cast either [[Illusory Object|Illusory Object]] or [[Invisible Item|Invisible Item]] as an occult innate spell once per day.
+You can cast either [[Spells/Illusory Object|Illusory Object]] or [[Spells/Invisible Item|Invisible Item]] as an occult innate spell once per day.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*